ROOF MAINTENANCE

 Experts recommend that homeowners have their roofs inspected annually and after severe storms.
-Annual maintenance inspections help you catch potential problems before they become costly repairs, maximize the life of your roof, and give you peace of mind.
+Annual roof maintenance inspections help you catch potential problems before they become costly repairs, maximize the life of your roof, and give you peace of mind.
 Marathon Roofing offers free inspections by our team of roofing professionals.

 Trim Overhanging Branches